fflowio/mobile_game/README.md

 Look at the foot of your screen, in the console.

+In VSCode, select the Debug Console tab

 In Android Studio, select the Run tab

-(TODO VS Code)

-The method doesn't do anything yet - but you know it's working, because in the Run console, you see the word Reset.
+The method doesn't do anything yet - but you can tell if it's working, because in the Run console, you see the word Reset.

-That's because you added a line of debug, using the flutter method debugPrint().
+This is because you added a line of debug, using the flutter method debugPrint().

 Developers use debug to work out what's going on in their code, and what's going wrong.
 Typically, you turn off debug statements when you get into production.
 But at the moment, you're the only